lafala-ufba/lafala-ufba.github.io/_pages/home.md

 ### Welcome to the Speech Sciences Laboratory at UFBA!

 <br/>
-Drawing on ideas and methods from (but **not solely!**) Psycholinguistics, Laboratory Phonology, Sociolinguistics/Sociophonetics and Experimental Phonetics, our laboratory aims to investigate the multiple facets of native and non-native speech perception and production, such as speech development, variation and change, bilingualism and pronunciation teaching.
+Drawing on ideas and methods from (but **not solely!**) Psycholinguistics, Laboratory Phonology, Sociolinguistics/Sociophonetics and Experimental Phonetics, our laboratory aims to investigate the multiple facets of native and non-native speech perception and production, such as speech development, variation and change, bilingualism and language processing in the brain.

 <img align="right" src="/images/logocentro.png" width="200">